Bombing Middle England

 Bombing Middle England is a painting by graffiti artist Banksy.
 It is made of acrylic and spray paint on canvas, and depicts pensioners bowling with bombs in a manner reminiscent of Cinders McLeod's 1999 drawing Anarchic Granny.

 In 2007, it fetched £102,000 at Sotheby's, twice its estimated value of £50,000.
 This marked the highest amount paid for one of Banksy's works to date, August 2018.
 In 2021 his half shredded version of ‘girl with balloon’ was sold for almost £20,000,000.

+Print Release

+The motif featured in Bombing Middle England was released as a limited edition series of screen prints in 2005 by publishers Pictures on Walls.
+The series consisted of 50 signed versions and 500 unsigned versions.